dakanji/RefindPlus/README.md

 - Provides Pre-Boot Configuration Screen on units running GPUs without native EFI on Macs.
 - Provides UGADraw on modern GOP based GPUs to permit booting legacy EFI Boot operating systems.
 - Provides improved support for languages that use unicode text
-- Emulates UEFI 2.3 on EFI 1.x units to permit running UEFI 2.x utilities on such units
+- Emulates UEFI 2.x on EFI 1.x units to permit running UEFI 2.x utilities on such units
 - Adds a debug version that provides extensive logging.
   * The release version is kept as an optimised version for day to day use.
 - Fixes upstream inability to print to screen on Macs
   * This prevented receiving program messages as well as leveraging advanced features such as EFI shell.
-- Provides NVMe capability, if required, via a built in NvmExpress driver.
+- Provides NVMe capability, if required, via an inbuilt NvmExpress driver.
   * Removes the need to add NVMe drivers on units without NVMe support.
   * Basically allows working as if NVMe is natively supported by the firmware
     - Removes the need for a risky `firmware flash` operation on units such as the MacPro3,1
-- Provides APFS filesystem capability, if required, via a built in APFS JumpStart driver.
+- Provides APFS filesystem capability, if required, via an inbuilt APFS JumpStart driver.
   * Removes the need to add APFS drivers to run recent MacOS releases on units without APFS support.
   * Additionally, this ensures that matching APFS drivers for specific MacOS releases are used.
   * Basically allows working as if APFS is natively supported by the firmware